team2393/FRC2019/CAN.md

  3) Add more devices, one at a time, to set their CAN ID.

-To use CTRE devices like `TalonSRX` in Java code:
+To use CTRE devices like `TalonSRX` in Java code (that's already been done for this software):

  1) Right-click on the file `build.gradle`
  2) Select "Manage Vendor Libraries"